Ninjajie/ERODE/README.md

 this project.
 We wanted to do it in Maya since we are familiar with it, and various Maya tools are also helpful along the way.

 ## To use
-This GitHub Repo contains only source files, you could
+This GitHub Repo contains source files and a generated plugin file `Erode.mll`, if you want to regenerate, you could

 * build it in Visual Studio 2015 by opening the solution and build
 * after build, the plugin file Erode.mll would be generated under the folder
 * open Maya2016, browse to the folder and load the plugin
 * use the plugin as showed in the YouTube link above.

+If you want to use it in another Maya version, you could do it by modifying the project property and redirect the lib and include to your local Maya developer Kit folder and rebuild as above.